 “I didn’t ask to be invited to this meeting,” she told him coolly.
 “If they don’t like how I’m dressed, then they can send me away.”

 “What happened last night?
 Something happened last night!
 You returned the Blue Council members too late—”

-Ciaran grinned and nodded at the hallway that led to the rooms Relaine had readied for the new arrivals.
+Ciaran grinned and nodded at the hallway that led to the rooms Relaine readied for the new arrivals.
 At least he appreciated the comment.

-“Don’t concern yourself too much,” Ciaran told her as they entered the hall.
+“Don’t concern yourself too much,” Ciaran told her, as they entered the hall.
 “He knows his authority is nearing its end.”

 “Faelan heard him tear into Caitria for not notifying him about his arrival.
 There’s no reason for it, and it shocked her he even took exception to it.
 Faelan didn’t let him weasel out of his actions and words, either.
-It may not happen until after the majority of the Council arrives, but he’s gone.”
+It may not happen until the majority of the Council arrives, but he’s gone.”

-She could feel her heart pound behind her eyes as she took one sluggish step after another to the door.
+Her heart pound behind her eyes as she took one sluggish step after another to the door.

 Ciaran slowed his pace to match hers.

 Should she feel relief he understood her hesitation or feel annoyed he recognized it?
 Too bad, he could not helpfully hint at what she should say.
 Should she introduce herself?
 Or sit down, fast and quiet, and wait until Faelan directed a question towards her?